FOCUS

 www.sintef.no

-SINTEF Group is comprised of a number of Institutes and Laboratories such
+SINTEF Group is comprised of a number of Institutes and Laboratories such as the

-environmental engineering, applied chemistry, materials technology,
+engineering, applied chemistry, materials technology, petroleum, fire etc. Offers

-petroleum, fire etc. Offers publications, seminars and conferences.
+publications, seminars and conferences.

 SPAIN